Jump to ↓

-Nextiva is a CX, UCaaS, and omnichannel contact center provider known for its reputation and social media management features, 24/7 customer service, and AI workflow optimization tools.
-With a 30-day free trial and 7 plans ranging from $20-$199/user per month and up, Nextiva is an excellent option for teams prioritizing a scalable communications solution with real-time customer collaboration, built-in workforce management, and conversational analytics.
+Nextiva is a unified customer experience platform known for seamless omnichannel communication, AI Employee XBert, and automated workflow optimization tools.
+Nextiva offers a 20-day free trial, 3 Small Business plans from $15-$75 user/month, and three Enterprise plans from $75user/month and up.
+Nextiva is best for blended teams prioritizing a scalable unified communications solution with real-time collaboration, built-in workforce management, and AI-powered conversational analytics.

-This post outlines unified communications Nextiva alternatives like RingCentral RingEX, Dialpad Connect, and Zoom Workplace.
+This post outlines unified communications Nextiva alternatives like RingCentral RingEX, Dialpad Connect, and Zoom Workplace, plus small business options like Quo, Ooma Office, and Grasshopper.
 It also covers Nextiva contact center alternatives like NICE CXone, Genesys Cloud CX, and Five9 Intelligent CX.

 The Best Nextiva Alternatives: An Overview